january1073/python_for_cybersecurity/README.md

 # python_for_cybersecurity

-Inspired by Howard Poston's "Python for Cybersecurity": https://www.howardposton.com/
+Python tools for cybersecurity; written and fine-tuned during Howard Poston's "Python for Cybersecurity" (https://www.howardposton.com/)